Asifm95/SizeForm/README.md

 # angular-size-form

 A dynamic / reactive form template built using angular reactive forms module.
-A working version can be seen at https://www.blankwear.com/p/139806/hanes-174-comfortsoft-174-100-cotton-t-shirt-5280
+A working version can be seen at: https://www.blankwear.com/p/139806/hanes-174-comfortsoft-174-100-cotton-t-shirt-5280

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
 ## Development server